madhubabuv/dtd/README.md

         |- ins.csv
 ```

-Now the downloded dataset is in Bayer format and we should convert the images to RGB format.
+Now the downloaded dataset is in Bayer format and we should convert the images to RGB format.
 To do that,
 ```
 cd datasets/robotcar/sdk
 python convert_images.py --data_path <placeholder>